Projects

 The Design Challenge

 There was one fundamental hurdle: Buildings must stand up.
-Glass is not designed to hold weight, so to overcome this challenge, architect Charlie Simmons, founding principal at Charlie & Co.
+Glass is not designed to hold weight, so to overcome this challenge, Charlie Simmons, founding principal at Charlie & Co.
 Design Ltd. and his team included structural design pieces like a stone fireplace shear wall to blend form and function.

 “There are very few actual walls in this place, particularly on the first floor,” Simmons said.
 “So we have these structural elements that we need to keep the house up and prevent it from twisting, which would be the fireplace on one end of the open room.”